• Skip to primary navigation

 Notes

-The vinegar is optional, but helps enhance the crispness of the potatoes (it's science, refer to author and columnist J Kenji Lopez Alt).
+The vinegar is optional, but helps enhance the crispness of the potatoes (A great tip from author and columnist J Kenji Lopez Alt).

 Reader Interactions